If your Aloe Vera is grown enough with more than ten leaves, you can easily harvest it. But do you know how to cut Aloe Plant without killing them?

 It is also recommended not to remove more than a few sections simultaneously.
 Invariably leave the Aloe plant with leaves intact to ensure enough energy production via photosynthesis.

 How to Cut Aloe Vera without Killing It?

-From my personal experience, I found that the leaves and stem are completely covered in gel, and I personally have never been able to propagate one with this method before.
+From my experience, I found that the leaves and stems are completely covered in gel, and I have never been able to propagate one with this method before.